ansys/pysam-sysml2/doc/source/users/api/information.rst

 Finding information
 ####################

-In this section, you will find guideline to find required information like the project ID or your Auth token.
+In this section, you will find instructions for finding required information such as the Project ID or your Auth token.

 .. _Info_P_Id_Section:

-Find Project Id
+Find Project ID
 ================

-You can find the project ID in different places:
+You can find the Project ID in different places:

-- Editor :
+- **Editor**:

-  - Open the project in the editor, you will have the project ID in the web page URL :
+  - Open the project in the editor, you will have the Project ID in the web page URL:

   .. figure:: /_static/images/projectIdEditor.png

-- Dashboard:
+- **Dashboard**:

-  - Open the project view page, you will find the project ID in the web page URL :
+  - Open the project view page, you will find the Project ID in the web page URL:

   .. figure:: /_static/images/projectIdDashboard.png